Local Area Attractions Near Yellowstone Park / Mountainside KOA Journey

 West Yellowstone, MT 59758

-Try your hands at catching Brook, Rainbow, Grayling, Cutthroat, Lake and Brown Trout.
+Located less than 1 mile from the KOA, try your hands at catching Brook, Rainbow, Grayling, Cutthroat, Lake and Brown Trout.
 Some of the best fly fishing anywhere in the West located just outside of Yellowstone National Park.

 The very much alive ghost town, Virginia City, Montana , is frozen in time.
 It is a remarkably well preserved old west Victorian gold mining town just 20 miles west of Yellowstone National Park (90 miles by road).